-1. A drowning person can’t call for help—she has to be able to breathe before she can speak.
+1. They can’t call for help—she has to be able to breathe before she can speak.
 When a person is drowning, her mouth sinks below and reappears above the surface of the water.
 There isn’t time for her to exhale, inhale, and call out.

-3. A drowning person remains upright in the water, with no evidence of kicking.
+3. They remain upright in the water, with no evidence of kicking.
 She can struggle for only 20 to 60 seconds before going under.

-4. Eyes are glassy, unable to focus, or closed.
+4. Their eyes are glassy, unable to focus, or closed.

-5. Hair may be over forehead or eyes.
+5. Their face may be hard to see; hair may be over forehead or eyes.

 6. Their Head is low in the water, with mouth at water level; head may be tilted back with mouth open.
 A child’s head may fall forward.